WHO ARE YOU GUYS?

 HOW DO I GET SIGNED?

 Technology has given independent artists an incredible ability to create and promote their own recordings and careers, which has introduced an entirely new paradigm into the music industry landscape.
-Still, even during these times of dramatic change within the music biz, there seem to be a few consistent qualities among those artists who capture the attention of labels, both large and small.
+Still, even during these times of dramatic change within the music biz, there seem to be a few consistent qualities among those artists who capture our attention.

 - Work Ethic.
 We once heard Margaret Becker tell some indie artists that before she was signed, she felt like she was digging a trench with her bare hands.
 When she signed, the label gave her a shovel, but she still had to do the digging!
 That image is important because it helps artists to understand how much patience and persistence is required, and the reality that no one will ever work as hard to get their music exposed as themselves.
 We can’t work with people who don’t understand this.